 Add Strength Training to Your Workout Routine

-Most people think of body builders when they hear the word strength training and think of huge bulk muscles.
+Most people think of bodybuilders when they hear the word strength training and think of huge, bulky muscles.
 However, strength training has several benefits including:

 - protects bone health